bitscoper/TeleChirkut/README.md

 # TeleChirkut

-A network for a better world
+A social network, built from scratch, for a better world

 <a href="https://telechirkut.bitscoper.dev/">telechirkut.bitscoper.dev</a>
 <br />